tomtom1103/Multivariate_Data_Analysis/README.md

 All codes were written in R.

-Special Thanks to Professor **Pisung Kang** of School of Industrial Management Engineering, Korea University, for giving me an A.
+Special Thanks to Professor **Pilsung Kang** of School of Industrial Management Engineering, Korea University, for giving me an A.